top of page

 Savanna is a Family Advocate at CC-CAC.
 As a Family Advocate, she provides on-going support, resources, and intervention services to families and children.
 She is very passionate about being a voice for ALL children.
 Savanna expressed her interest in forensic interviewing, and in August 2023 she earned her certification in the ChildFirst® Forensic Interview Protocol.

 Savanna joined CC-CAC in January of 2023 as a senior university student intern, and in April she started her position as a Family Advocate.
-She is now a graduate from the University of West Georgia with a B.S in Psychology and a minor in criminology.
-In her free time, Savanna really enjoys spending time with her family and friends, travelling and sight-seeing, and trying new restaurants.
+She is now a graduate from the University of West Georgia with a B.S in Psychology and a minor in Sociology.
+In her free time, Savanna really enjoys connecting with her family and friends, traveling and sight-seeing, and trying new restaurants.

 Board